-Residents in the track will be provided two weeks during the first year and four weeks during second and third year for global health experiences.
+Residents in the track will be provided two weeks during the first year and four weeks during the second and third year for global health experiences.
 They will have the opportunity to participate monthly in Global Health meetings that combine the format of journal club articles and global health didactic presentations.
-A required scholarly project will be based on a patient population in the United States and can include research on health care delivery, social topics, tropical disease, or another topic of interest in the realm of global health.
+A required scholarly project will be based on a patient population in the United States and can include research on healthcare delivery, social topics, tropical disease, or another topic of interest in the realm of global health.
 The global health track director and specific faculty at each site will mentor residents in the track.
 All residents have the option of taking electives in global health and the global health didactic sessions are available to all residents, not only those in the track.

 Examples of topics

 - Blood smears and stool exams

 - Village COPC project in San Jose, Honduras

 - COPC project with family medicine residency in Kaita, Japan

 - Community Health and Literacy Project in Thomassin, Haiti

 - Chispuditos feeding study, Honduras